 Marilyn L. Flynn

-Flynn holds a B.A. in history and sociology from Roosevelt University, and an M.S.W. and Ph.D. from the University of Illinois at Urbana, where she specialized in social policy and economics.
+Flynn received her master’s degree and Ph.D. from the University of Illinois at Urbana, with specializations in social work, social policy and public finance.